evidence-dev/evidence/sites/docs/pages/build-your-first-dashboard.md

 ```

-And here's how it will look when rendered in the browser:
+Here's how it will look when rendered in the browser:

 ![Markdown rendered in Evidence.](/img/getting-started/markdown_html.png)